Treatment for AML

-Treatment usually begins as soon as a diagnosis has been made, and will depend on the subtype of AML, the genetic make-up of the leukaemia, and your overall health and age.
-Chemotherapy is the main treatment for AML.
-You may have further treatments depending on the subtype of AML and how you respond to the chemotherapy.
+Because acute myeloid leukaemia (AML) develops quickly, treatment usually begins as soon as a diagnosis is made.
+Treatment will depend on the subtype, the genetic make-up of the AML, and your overall health and age.
+Chemotherapy is the main treatment.
+You may have further treatments depending on the subtype and how the AML responds to chemotherapy.

 Learn more about treatment for AML: